15 to 20 years

 Food & Diet Requirements

 Like all cats, your Lilac Siamese cat’s diet should consist of a large amount of healthy, animal-based protein along with essential vitamins and minerals.
-Siamese cats are highly active and need a diet that can keep up with their energetic lifestyle.
+Siamese cats need a diet that can keep up with their energetic lifestyle.
 Cats cannot easily digest plant-based food and are obligate carnivores, so it makes sense that their diet should consist of mostly animal-based products.

 Cats need the essential amino acids that are only found in meat, as they cannot readily absorb the amino acids found in plants as dogs and humans can.
-One important example of these amino acids is taurine, an essential amino acid that is vital for heart and eye health.
+One important example of these amino acids is taurine; it’s an essential amino acid that is vital for heart and eye health.
 The food that you feed your Siamese should be high in protein, but you need to be sure that this protein is sourced from animals like chicken and fish.
-Healthy fats are also essential for cats (again, ideally sourced from animals), as these give them essential energy — almost twice as much as protein — and help absorb essential nutrients.
+Healthy fats are also essential for cats since they give them essential energy—almost twice as much as protein—and help absorb essential nutrients.

 High-quality dry kibble is great because it is convenient and has all the nutrients and minerals that your cat needs to thrive.
 That being said, you need to make sure that the protein and fat sources are animal-based and that animal-based protein is the first listed ingredient.
 Wet food is also a great option to supplement the dry diet since it contains plenty of moisture to keep your Siamese hydrated.

-The Lilac Point Siamese is an energetic cat that loves to play, and cat trees and scratching posts are a great way to fulfill this need.
-Cats are fairly active all on their own, so you don’t need to dedicate much time to exercise them.
+The Lilac Point Siamese is an energetic cat that loves to play, and cat trees and scratching posts are ideal for keeping your furniture intact.
+Siamese are fairly active all on their own, so you don’t need to dedicate much time to exercising them.
 Around 30 minutes a day of interactive play is plenty to keep them stimulated physically, and the inclusion of toys will help them stay mentally stimulated.

-Cats that are strictly indoor animals may require more exercise than average, and cat trees and plenty of toys are essential if this is the case.
-Siamese cats will benefit greatly from having a friend to play with.
+Cats that are strictly indoor animals may require more exercise than outdoor felines, and cat trees and plenty of toys are essential if that is the case.
+Siamese cats will also benefit greatly from having a friend to play with.